Course Withdrawal Policy

 If a student withdraws from all courses, the student is considered officially withdrawn from the university.
 See section on Withdrawal from the University.

-All WE courses count as attempted hours and are subject to financial aid and Satisfactory Academic Progression rules and calculations; they do not count in academic standing calculations or GPA calculation.
+All WE courses count as attempted hours and are subject to financial aid and Satisfactory Academic Progress standards and calculations; they do not count in academic standing calculations or GPA calculation.

 Withdrawing from Courses Retroactively